-The CD-i application that is bundled with recent versions of CeQuadrat's CD-Recording tools like WinOnCD 3.6 has been developed by CeQuadrat itself.
+The CD-i application that is bundled with later versions of CeQuadrat's CD-Recording tools like WinOnCD 3.6 has been developed by CeQuadrat itself.
 It does not need to be customized since it dynamically adapts itself to the content of a disc, but it looks rather dull and offers only very limited features (like advancing to the next track).
-It is expected that future CeQuadrat/Roxio tools (like VideoPack) include an option to replace the bundled CD-i application with the Philips application that can be downloaded from www.icdia.org.

 6.3.1 What are the differences between the various versions of Video-CD on CD-i?

-As stated above, the most widely used CD-i application for Video-CD discs is Video-CD on CD-i.
-Of this application several version exist.
+As stated above, the most widely used CD-i application for Video-CD discs is Video-CD on CD-i from Philips.
+Of this application several versions exist.
 The version number of the application will be shown on screen when the application exits.
 The most important are:

 The first version was especially made for Karaoke-CD.
 It starts with a short animation displaying the text 'Karaoke-CD'.
 It adapts itself to the disc's contents, showing the name of the disc and selection boxes with numbers according to the available tracks.
 The application can be adapted in some limited ways, by replacing the background image from the menu screen, or by replacing the number boxes with boxes with the song's title in it.

-Complete restyle of the layout of the application, that has been used troughout all 3.x versions.
+Complete restyle of the layout of the application, that has been used throughout all 3.x versions.
 The application now fully supports Video-CD 1.1, for example it allows advancing to chapter points within a track.
-Display of track number, chapter number and running time using 'on screen display'.
-It had some new playback features, like displaying succesive stills when the pause button is pressed repeatingly.
-The application can be customized in extensive ways, for example by replacing the background of the menu, by implementing hot-spots within menu screens that advance to video sequences or other menu screens.
-Minor things like the color of the cursor, the time-out time for the video to begin, and wether or not the introduction sequence should be interruptable could also be defined by the content developer.
+It can display track number, chapter number and running time using an 'on screen display' option.
+It had some new playback features, like displaying successive stills when the pause button is pressed repeatingly.
+The application can be customized in extensive ways, for example by replacing the background of the menu or implementing hot-spots within menu screens that advance to video sequences or other menu screens.
+Minor things like the color of the cursor, the time-out time for the video to begin playback, and whether or not the introduction sequence should be interruptible could also be defined by the content developer.

-This version continues the display time on the next disc in a multi-volume disc set, instead of beginning all over again.
+This version continues the display time on the next disc in a multi-volume disc set, instead of beginning at zero.
 It allows for CD-i specific subtitling.
 Scan (search) functions can be enabled or disabled.

-Search-function now continues when the button is pressed for a given amount of time.
+Search-function now continues when the button is hold down.
 7-speed slow motion function added.
 Improved the font of CD-i closed captioning.
-Support for CD-i multi disc titles: the application request the next disc without going trough a player reset.
+Support for CD-i multi disc titles: the application request the next disc by opening the player's drawer without going through a player reset.

-Channel selection can be included in the menu screens by content developers (compare to audio selection on a DVD-Video disc).
+Channel selection can be included in the menu screens by content developers (comparable to audio selection on a DVD-Video disc).
 Some minor changes and improvements.

 This version of the application fully conforms to the Video-CD 2.0 standard.
 Customization of menu screens now conforms to the White Book 2.0 standard (background images, menu selections, etc.).
 Support for the display of high resolution MPEG still images.
 Support for the playback of CD-Audio tracks on a Video-CD disc.
 CD-i specific subtitling is still available.
 CD-i specific customization of background screens and menus as used in the 3.x application has been removed.

 This version continued the support of the Video-CD 2.0 standard.
-It now includes support of extended PSD, allowing for hot spot selections in screen images like with the 3.x application (but now in a Video-CD 2.0 consistent manner), instead of only allowing for number selection in the menu bar.
+It now includes support of extended PSD, allowing for hot spot selections in screen images like with the 3.x application (but now in a Video-CD 2.0 consistent manner, contrary to being CD-i specific), instead of only allowing for number selection in the menu bar.